 In addition, where the FIC holds an equity portfolio there may be no tax at all as dividend payments are often tax free from company to company.
 This can increase the return on the investment significantly.

-The investment is typically made by way of a loan, which can be repaid from profits tax free.
-However, when the funds have been repaid and being drawn by the shareholders as income, shareholders will be liable for personal income tax, which will be charged as below:
+The initial investment in the FIC is typically made as a loan, which can be repaid from profits tax-free.
+However, when the loan funds have been repaid, and the shareholders draw additional funds as regular income, they will be liable for personal income tax at their marginal rate of 20, 40, or 45%.
+Alternatively, shareholders can be paid ad hoc dividends and pay the lower rates of dividends tax, as seen below.

 The rental profits in the company are taxed at preferential corporate rates and companies can still deduct any loan interest from the rental income which is now being restricted for personal investors.

-Any assets sold within the company would be subject to corporation tax once a year rather than Capital Gains Tax (CGT), currently charged at 18 - 28%, within 60 days of disposal.
+Any assets sold within the FIC would be subject to corporation tax on profits made after all deductions and paid once a year, rather than Capital Gains Tax (CGT) if assets are held personally and sold.
+CGT is currently charged at 24% after an annual £3,000 allowance and payable within 60 days of disposal.

 Normally, an estate over £325,000 NET is subject to 40% Inheritance Tax.